emtpb/mca/docs/block_guide.rst

 There currently exists only one data type.
 This data type is called :class:`.Signal` .
-There are more data types planned for the future and this needs be taken into account and is discussed in :ref:`Consideration`.
+There are more data types planned for the future and this needs be taken into account and is discussed in :ref:`Validation`.

 The :class:`.Signal` consists of two 1-D Numpy Arrays and meta data.
 The two Numpy Arrays correspond to the abscissa and the ordinate.
 To save storage the abscissa is internally stored as 3 parameters instead of an entire Numpy Array.
 Those parameters are: Abscissa Start, Increment and Values.

-The meta data contains the name of the signal as well as the unit, symbol and quantity for the abscissa and the ordinate respectively.

 Structure of the package
 ------------------------